jgaeddert/liquid-dsp/examples/README.md

  * `firfilt_rrrf_example.c`:

+ * `firfilt_cccf_example.c`:
+    This example demonstrates the finite impulse response (FIR) filter with complex coefficients as a cross-correlator between transmitted and received sequences.

  * `firfilt_crcf_example.c`:
     Complex finite impulse response filter example.
 Demonstrates the functionality of firfilt by designing a low-order prototype and using it